4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 	- IntegerFunctions{Read, Set, Add, Sub, Inc, Dec, Sub&Test, AddNeg, Dec&Test, Inc&Test}.
 	- BitmapFunctions{Set, Clear, Change, Test&Set, Test&Clear, Test&Change, Test(Get)}
 - **Spinlocks**:
+	- Used in short wait time situations for threads.
+Only one at a time
+	- Built on an integer location in memory that each thread checks before entering a critical section
+	- Threads that are locked out continue to execute in busy-waiting mode
 - **Semaphores**
 - **Barriers**
 **Solaris Thread Synchronization Primitives**